 • Extensive planning occurs between RVH and providers of community services and in-home supports

-• Home and Community Care Care Coordinators, provided by North Simcoe Muskoka Local Health Integration Network (LHIN) Home and Community Care, are specialists in planning for in-home supports such as nursing and personal care assistance and work together with your RVH care team
+• Home and community care case managers, work together with your RVH care team, and are specialists in planning for in-home supports such as nursing and personal care assistance

-• RVH and Care Coordinators also work with other community partners to ensure other needs will be met once you are home, such as cooking/meals, housekeeping and transportation, while you await a vacancy in a long-term care facility
+• RVH works with other community partners to ensure other needs will be met once you are home, such as cooking/meals, housekeeping and transportation, while you await a vacancy in a long-term care facility

-• If you were already receiving services and supports prior to this recent hospital visit, your care team will work with you, your loved ones and caregivers to ensure your services and supports continue and are adjusted to meet your current needs
+• If you were already receiving services and supports before this recent hospital visit, your care team will work with you, your loved ones and caregivers to ensure your services and supports continue and are adjusted to meet your current needs

 Home First Philosophy